hamlim/blog/pages/posts/2021/february/useConsole.md

 ---

-A decent part of my day-to-day work is iterating on solving UI "problems" by using [[fast feedback systems]], such as web sandboxes / REPLs like [CodeSandbox](https://codesandbox.io).
+A decent part of my day-to-day work is iterating on solving UI "problems" by using <Link to="/posts/2021/november/fast-feedback-systems">fast feedback systems</Link>, such as web sandboxes / REPLs like [CodeSandbox](https://codesandbox.io).
 As I iterate on these UI challenges, I tend to want to both look at the UI and also see a feed of the Console from devtools without the rest of the devtools panel taking up space on the screen.